 Just like an options contract, a currency option is a contract that gives the buyer the right but not the obligation to buy or sell a certain currency at a specified exchange rate in the future.
-Hence, it gives the right to exercise the contract only if the investor finds the price favourable.
+Hence, it gives the right to exercise the contract only if the investor finds the price favorable.
 This choice is not available in the case of currency futures where the investors have the option to exercise the right.

 What are the risks involved in currency trading?

 Trading in the currency market is not only risky but also complex at the same time.
 Some of the risks involved in currency trading in India are as follows:

 Interest rates have an impact on the country’s currency.
 The difference in currency values can cause dramatic changes in forex prices.
 Hence, the interest rate plays a potential risk in currency trading.